-If you've had your Ls for 12 months, logged 120 hours at the wheel (including 20 hours of night driving) and turned 17 then you’re ready to go for your P1 licence.
-But in order to get your P plates, you’ll need to pass the Driving Test.
 Your log book and the Guide to the Driving Test (PDF, 753Kb) will tell you everything you need to know about the test and how to prepare for it.

 For more info about the driving test go to Getting your P1 licence.

 The officers agree that the big mistakes are the small but important things like signalling – either forgetting to indicate or not doing it for long enough and observation – failing to check your mirrors or blind spots.
 Stop signs can also be troublesome, particularly when it comes to stopping before the line.

 Don’t just flick your indicator and drive off, you must signal for at a least 5 seconds before leaving a parking space or moving from a kerb.
 It is also important to signal at the right time because signalling too early, too late or leaving your indicator on can confuse other road users.

 Not checking blind spots is another common error.
 You need to check your blind spots and mirrors when merging, changing lanes and during your manoeuvres.
 Drivers often forget to check their left hand side blind spot when turning left off wide roads.
 Think of it this way, if you could fit a car between the kerb and your car, a head check in your blind spot is required before turning left.
 You never know when something will be travelling up that part of the road.
 And don't forget that an observation check is also required to confirm that it is safe to continue before moving off after being stopped at traffic lights.